2022 Tampa Bay Buccaneers season

-The 2022 season was the Tampa Bay Buccaneers' 47th in the National Football League (NFL) in Tampa, Florida, their first under first-year head coach Todd Bowles, and ninth under general manager Jason Licht.
+The 2022 season was the Tampa Bay Buccaneers' 47th in the National Football League (NFL), their first under first-year head coach Todd Bowles, and ninth under general manager Jason Licht.
 Bowles was elevated from the defensive coordinator position, which he held from 2019 to 2021.
 Tampa Bay won the NFC South, the first time in franchise history the Buccaneers won division titles in consecutive seasons.

 On February 1, 2022, quarterback Tom Brady announced his retirement from the league.
 Brady had one season remaining on his contract with the Buccaneers.
 However, on March 13, after only forty days, he reversed his decision, and announced he would return for the 2022 season.
 Brady's announcement triggered a flurry of free agent signings, re-signings, and restructuring, including Chris Godwin, Leonard Fournette, Shaq Mason, Russell Gage, Carlton Davis, Ryan Jensen, Julio Jones and others.
 Jensen, however, would be placed on IR due to a knee injury during training camp.

 On March 30, a couple weeks after Brady's announcement, head coach Bruce Arians announced his second retirement from coaching and shifted to Senior Football Consultant.
 Defensive coordinator and former Jets head coach Todd Bowles was immediately named the successor to Arians.
 After two seasons with the club, Rob Gronkowski announced his second retirement on June 21.

 The Buccaneers entered the 2022 season as defending NFC South champions and attempted to win their division in consecutive seasons for the first time in franchise history.
 They also looked to achieve a playoff berth for the third consecutive season.
-After starting the season 2–0, the Buccaneers lost five out of their next six games, failing to improve upon their franchise-best 13–4 record from the previous season after a Week 8 loss to the Ravens.
+After starting the season 2–0, the Buccaneers lost five out of their next six games, failing to improve upon their franchise-best 13–4 record from the previous season after a Week 8 loss to the Baltimore Ravens.
 After a Week 15 loss to Cincinnati, quarterback Tom Brady posted his first eight-loss season as a starter.
 However, the Buccaneers clinched the NFC South title for the second consecutive season and a playoff berth for the third consecutive season after a Week 17 win over Carolina.
 The second half of the season, in particular, was highlighted by dramatic last-second victories against the Rams and Saints, an overtime victory at Arizona on Christmas, and an NFL International Series victory against Seattle.